-All hunters (including lifetime license holders) who harvest a turkey (fall or spring) must immediately attach a field tag, securely to the carcass, with their name, customer ID number and date and time of harvest (lifetime license holders are exempt from listing date and time on the field tag).
+All hunters (including lifetime license holders) who harvest a turkey (fall or spring) must immediately attach a field tag, securely to the carcass, with their name, customer ID number and date and time of harvest.

 A field tag can be any item, so long as the tag contains the required information.
 This information along with evidence of sex (one leg with foot or beard) must remain with the carcass until the turkey is checked in.
 Beards on hens must remain intact and not removed from the turkey until the bird has reached its final destination.

 Seasons on public lands may vary from statewide seasons.
 Consult public hunting lands special regulations on Special Area Regulations.

 Roost shooting is prohibited.

 One-half hour before official sunrise to official sunset.

 Tom Turkey Definition

 For hunter orange requirements, see General Hunting Regulations.